kuix/laravel-docker/README.md

 - gettext
 - zip

-The image also contains `composer` so you can install your dependencies inside the container or run composer.
+The image also contains `composer` so you can install your dependencies inside the container and run composer or artisan.

 # Basic usage

 - Create a new laravel project with composer
 `docker run --rm --interactive --tty --volume $PWD:/app composer create-project --prefer-dist laravel/laravel project`
 - Start the container with volume mounting
-`docker run -d -p 80:80 --volume $PWD:/var/www/html kuix/laravel:6.x`
+`docker run -d -p 80:80 --volume $PWD:/var/www/html kuix/laravel:7.x`

 # Practical usage
 If you have an existing project or do you want MySQL as well then just create a `docker-compose.yml` in your project directory with the following content: